Best laid plans

 To stop the English fishing, sink the boats.
 Someone on board is passed enough money to make it much more worth his while to sink the boat.
 I believe the skippers of those boats are in the know but I have no proof.
 When I’ve gone on board, I’ve looked for who the crew member is who exchanges any sort of glances with the skipper -’

-Young had changed his tune.
-‘I’d be most interested in those, thank you.
-I’m going to start on this with my men – that sort of rote checking we can do quite speedily and efficiently.
+‘I’d be most interested in those, thank you, my men can do that sort of rote checking.
 Give me, say, five days and let’s reconvene here for a second look.
 Now let’s eat and then we’ll have to go.’

 There was Miles’s solicitor, Mr. Pendlebury, facing twenty or so people in the room and no great surprises were expected.